 Is cryptocurrency legal in Tanzania?

 The legal status is evolving.
-The Bank of Tanzania warned against crypto in 2019, but a December 2024 High Court ruling (Yellow Card case) stated that crypto trading cannot be declared illegal since participants pay taxes under tax laws.
-No specific crypto legislation exists yet.
+The Bank of Tanzania warned against crypto in 2019, but the December 2024 High Court ruling (Yellow Card Tanzania v.
+Nyamwero, Commercial Case No. 12171 of 2024) stated that crypto trading cannot be declared illegal since participants pay taxes under tax laws.
+The BOT completed a CBDC study in August 2025 and is awaiting government directive.

 How is crypto taxed in Tanzania?

-The Finance Act 2024 introduced a 3% withholding tax on payments made by digital asset exchange platforms for the exchange or transfer of digital assets.
-Capital gains from crypto sales are also taxable.
-The Tanzania Revenue Authority administers these taxes.
+The Finance Act 2024 introduced a 3% withholding tax on payments made by digital asset exchange platforms.
+Capital gains from crypto sales are taxable at up to 30%.
+USDC funding minimizes disposal tax.

 Which crypto cards work in Tanzania?